kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 }
 ```
 - These also apply to actions involving child resources, but additionally, it should return 404 Not Found if the parent resource does not exist.
-- For example, actions on a URI like cities/1/districts or cities/1/districts/1, will return 404 Not Found if the city with id 1 does not exist.
+- For example, actions on a URI like cities/1/districts or cities/1/districts/1 will return 404 Not Found if the city with id 1 does not exist.

 ## 5. Global error handling:
-- In Development environment, we can show the detailed exception page on any uncatched exception, by using UseDeveloperExceptionPage() inside the Startup class Configure() method
+- In the Development environment, we can show the detailed exception page on any uncatched exception, by using UseDeveloperExceptionPage() inside the Startup class Configure() method
 - In other environments, we can return 500 Server Error with a generic explanation, by using UseExceptionHandler() inside the Startup class Configure() method, we can also handle logging here
 - This way, there is no need to use try/catch blocks to catch exceptions inside action methods and return 500 Server Error in each catch block
 - Inside UseExceptionHandler(), we can log these global errors (see next section, "Logging with NLog")